janaSunrise/Anime-face-generation-DCGAN/README.md

 ### Project structure

-This project has 3 main sections.
+This project is structured as follows,

 - `src/` Contains the python scripts for training the ML Models.
 - `notebooks/` contains the jupyter notebooks with explanations and the outputs of our end